 Heli is mostly shot in a sickly gray-green hue, and while brutal violence and a bleak tone hardly feel out of place in a story of Mexican drug cartels, the film also has a somewhat self-righteous lack of personality.
 Even worse, Escalante’s film is just as likely to wallow in festival circuit clichés as it is scenes of graphic genital torture and dog murder.

-Long, slow, static driving and bike-riding scenes are one of the favored overused time-fillers here.
-Escalante also defiantly disavows any notions of character-building – all we ever know about the titular protagonist is that he is quiet and determined and loves his family; about the rest of the characters, we learn even less.
+Long, slow, static driving and bike-riding scenes are the favored time-fillers here.
+Escalante also defiantly disavows any notions of character-building.
+All we ever know about the titular protagonist is that he is quiet and determined and loves his family.
+About the rest of the characters, we learn even less.

 The movie opens on a long shot of Heli riding unconscious in the back of a truck cab with duct tape over his mouth and a boot pressed against his head.
 When they finally arrive at their location, Heli is pulled from the truck and seemingly hanged from a bridge with his pants pulled down around his ankles.

-From there, Heli circles back to the events leading up to that dehumanizing moment of wanton butchery, and that’s when things start to get ugly.
+At that point, Heli circles back to the events leading up to this dehumanizing moment of wanton butchery.
+That’s when things really start to get ugly.

-On the fringes of all this sadistic navel-gazing, Escalante paints a fascinating portrait of the drug war, with cartels and paramilitary groups and police officers seemingly indistinguishable in their corruption.
+On the fringes of all this sadistic navel-gazing, Escalante paints a fascinating portrait of the drug war.
+The cartels and paramilitary groups and police officers are seemingly indistinguishable in their corruption.

-There are also a handful of strange and disturbing images that have imprinted in my mind, and I liked how the movie gradually coalesced from random slices of life into a compelling narrative, but overall it’s too gratuitous in every direction.
-In one scene, a young cadet is forced by his superiors to roll around in his puke, ostensibly in the name of personal betterment, and Escalante forces that same level of it’s-good-for-you torment on his audience.
+There are also a handful of strange and disturbing images imprinted in my mind, and I liked how the movie gradually coalesced from random slices of life into a compelling narrative.
+However, it’s ultimately too gratuitous in every direction.
+In one scene, a young cadet gets forced by his superiors to roll around in his puke, ostensibly in the name of personal betterment.
+Escalante forces that same level of it’s-good-for-you torment on his audience.